 Call 202-671-5000 to find out how you can get health insurance for you and your baby.
-They will tell you about DC Healthy Families and the DC Health Care Alliance.
+They will tell you about DC Healthy Families (AmeriHealth DC, MedStar Family Choice, and Trusted Health Plan) and the DC HealthCare Alliance.
+The Affordable Care Act (ACA) requires insurance companies to cover comprehensive breastfeeding support and counseling by a trained provider during pregnancy and/or in the postpartum period without cost sharing (i.e., no copay).